DmitriiGudin/CDTG_stats/README.md

 This procedure takes in a full dataset and a list of groups formed from that dataset (the groups must not have intersections; not all dataset elements have to be featured in any of the groups).
 It outputs a \*.txt and a TeX table files listing the following probabilities:

-* *Individual Element Abundance Dispersion (IEAD) probability*: the measure of significance of reduction in scale for the given abundance and a given set $p$-value.
+* *Individual Elemental Abundance Dispersion (IEAD) probability*: the measure of significance of reduction in scale for the given abundance and a given $p$-value.
+* *Global Elemental Abundance Dispersion (GEAD) probability*: the measure of overall significance of reduction in scale for the given abundance.
+* *Full Elemental Abundance Dispersion (FEAD) probability*: the measure of overall significance of reduction in scale for a given $p$-value.
+* *Overall Elemental Abundance Dispersion (OEAD) probability*: the overall significance of results.

+The lower these values are, the more statistically significance the reduction in scale is, supporting the hypothesis on the similarity of origins of stars within groups.